United States • archvile.net

-Dmitry has funded healthcare for 77 patients in 12 countries.
+Dmitry has funded healthcare for 105 patients in 12 countries.

-Tam is an 18-year-old student from Cambodia.
-He has seven brothers, four sisters, and enjoys reading books and helping his father with his work in his free time.
-When he was a child, Tam had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
-For this reason, Tam experiences discharge, itchiness, hearing loss, and tinnitus.
-He is unable to hear clearly and does not communicate well with others.
-Tam traveled to our medical partner's care center to receive treatment.
-On January 6th, he will undergo a myringoplasty procedure in both ears.
-During this procedure, surgeons will close the perforations.
-Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
-This covers medications, supplies, and inpatient care.
-"I hope that after my surgery, my ear discharge will stop and I will be able to hear clearly again," Tam said.
+Pheap is a 49-year-old rice farmer and a caring father to his three sons and daughter.
+Unfortunately, Pheap's wife died of cancer last year, so now he only lives with his youngest son.
+On the weekends, Pheap likes to watch boxing on TV and go fishing with his son.
+When he was a child, Pheap had an ear infection, which caused the tympanic membrane, or the ear drum, in both ears to perforate.
+For this reason, Pheap experiences ear discharge, hearing loss, and tinnitus.
+In the last three months the symptoms have worsened.
+He cannot hear well and has a lot of trouble communicating clearly with others.
+Luckily, Pheap traveled to our medical partner's care center, Kien khleang National Rehabilitation Centre, to receive treatment.
+On February 24th, Pheap will undergo a myringoplasty procedure in both ears.
+During this procedure, surgeons will close the perforations, which will hopefully allow for Pheap to hear and communicate clearly again.
+Our medical partner, Children's Surgical Centre, is requesting $913 to help fund this procedure.
+This cost covers medications, supplies, and inpatient care.
+Pheap says, "I really hope the infection will stop and I can hear people again."